Searching for information

 Some, if not all, of the book’s contents (or chapters) may be relevant to your research, providing a good, general background to your topic.

-Academic journal articles contain original research, written by subject experts, and these have been ‘peer-reviewed’ i.e. reviewed by other experts, before publication.
 An article from an academic journal such as Social Work Review, will also include an abstract and a list of references or other readings.
-The target audience for this information includes subject specialists, academics and scholars.

-Articles in popular magazines, such as More and Sports Illustrated are primarily written to entertain, rather than educate and inform.
 A typical magazine article will relate to contemporary events, and be written by someone with general, rather than expert knowledge of the subject.
 Magazine articles are generally easy to read and accompanied by glossy photos and advertising.

 Newspaper articles are written by journalists and primarily aim to inform the public about current news and events.
 They are typically short in length and ‘currency’ is very important.
-Articles in newspapers include news reports, opinions and reviews, and local interest stories.
-Newspapers are generally produced daily, such as The Otago Daily Times or weekly, such as The Sunday Star Times.

-Government bodies, committees or project teams produce government reports.
 Generally, the group considers some specific issue, such as the ‘wellbeing of children in New Zealand’ and reports findings and makes recommendations.
 Information in these documents comes from a variety of informed sources, including subject professionals, academics and other interested parties.

 Primary sources of information include anything that is original such as:

-• original research
+• Original research

-• reports of an event recorded by someone who was there
+• Reports of an event recorded by someone who was there

-• personal memoirs, diaries and autobiographies
+• Personal memoirs, diaries and autobiographies

-• interviews
+• Interviews

-• statistics
+• Statistics

-• photographs
+• Photographs

 Secondary information sources interpret, analyse or describe primary sources and events – they are at least ‘one step away’ from the actual event.
-Many books and articles contain secondary information, including text books and scholarly reviews.

 Search terms

+The first step to finding information is to develop a search strategy.
 A search strategy determines what, how and where you are going to search for information.

 Developing a search strategy involves: